 Five members of the FAUW Board sit on the Faculty Relations Committee (FRC), a consultative committee with equal representation from the Administration and the Association (also see: the Memorandum of Agreement).

 The committee provides a regular forum for the discussion of issues that affect faculty members and is the body responsible for the development and revision of policies that concern terms and conditions of employment of faculty members.

 FAUW appoints faculty representatives on policy drafting committees and other University and joint committees and working groups.

 Advising & protecting faculty members

-The Association's Academic Freedom and Tenure (AF&T) Committee assists faculty members with any problem arising with administration regarding terms and conditions of employment.
-This includes offering advice and guidance on tenure and promotion issues, on annual performance reviews, and on pension and benefit questions that have not been resolved.
+The Association's Academic Freedom and Tenure (AF&T) Committee helps faculty members with problems regarding terms and conditions of employment.
+This often includes offering advice and guidance on tenure and promotion issues, annual performance reviews, and pension and benefit questions that have not been resolved.

 Connecting with faculty members across Canada

 FAUW maintains regular contact with other faculty associations across Canada through its membership in the Ontario Confederation of University Faculty Associations (OCUFA) and the Canadian Association of University Teachers (CAUT), and through these organizations participates in attempts to influence government policy affecting the university community.